 A Peer Advisor is a well-informed student with a thorough understanding of the MSUM’s academic requirements.
-Peer Advisors need to be able to assist students in navigating their academic life beginning with registration at Dragon Days.
+Peer Advisors need to be able to assist students in navigating their academic life beginning with registration at New Student Orientation.
 On this day, a Peer Advisor provides guidance about departmental major requirements, assists new entering students in constructing an appropriate schedule, and works closely with department faculty to keep track of updates or changes in requirements.
 A Peer Advisor is trained in the Liberal Arts and Sciences Curriculum (LASC), Writing Intensive (WI) requirements and is proficient in e-services to guide new students through registering.

 Being a Peer Advisor will enhance your leadership skills and improve your ability to communicate professionally with your peers and supervisors.
 Being a Peer Advisor will help you gain a broader understanding of academic life and put you in a position to influence other students through your knowledge and experiences.
 Developing a rapport with faculty and staff is an added benefit which could lead to meaningful recommendations for future opportunities.
-As an added incentive, Peer Advisors are compensated for training and get a stipend for each Dragon Day session.
+As an added incentive, Peer Advisors are compensated for training and get a stipend for each New Student Orientation session.

 For more information, drop by the Academic Support Center in Flora Frick 154 or call 218.477.4318.